 450 BUILDING & SITE MAINTENANCE PROJECTS: Also referred to as Building & Site Maintenance Improvements, represents funds required for repair or replacement of major building systems.
 These expenses are sometimes referred to as capital improvements because they are more costly and predictable than routine repairs.
 These projects are essential for the proper operation, maintenance, safety, longevity and well being of the schools' occupants and facilities.
-Forty-one specific projects are proposed and detailed within the plant operation budget.
+Forty-one specific projects were proposed and detailed within the plant operation budget.
 Funds originally requested for projects at Sandy Hook School may need to be used for Chalk Hill School.
+The Board of Education cut these projects by \$250,000 on February 5, 2013.
+Specific projects cut are indicated on the list of proposed project within the plant operation budget.